What is Melosity?

-Why is Melosity an online studio rather than a downloadable desktop software?
+Why is Melosity a free online studio rather than downloadable desktop software?

 There are lots of advantages to having the studio online.
 Here are a few: